shuamano/yt-dlp_GUI/README.md

 now remastered with flet.
 Also now automatically selects the download folder (incredible features ik)

-has to potential to be crossplatform bc flet be cool like that
+has potential to be crossplatform bc flet be cool like that

 ![Screenshot 2024-08-29 075125](https://github.com/user-attachments/assets/cda537e1-83ee-4fae-8769-fb12546ffb57)